Budapest Metro: Tickets and transfer system

 The usual BKK tickets and passes can be used on all lines.
 Single tickets can be re-used when changing metro lines.

 There are plans for an automated fare collection system.
 A contract for a system was signed in 2014, but terminated in 2018 without completion.
+The Budapest Pay&GO system, that was introduced on bus line 100E in June 2023, is planned to begin a test phase on line M1.

+Starting 1st March 2024, free public transport has been extended for children up to 14 years, and for people 65 years or older including non-Hungarian citizens.

 In popular culture

 The internationally acclaimed 2003 Hungarian thriller Kontroll is set and was filmed in the metro system on the line M3.

-A scene in John Huston's 1981 film Escape to Victory features the historic Metro Line 1 as the Paris Métro in the 1940s.

-A long fight sequence in the 2003 action film Underworld was filmed in the Budapest Metro.

-Nyugati pályaudvar metro station also appears in the 2021 Marvel Cinematic Universe film Black Widow.

-The Budapest Metro features heavily in the music video for Holding On For You by Liberty X.